-Greenland and the Faroe Islands are autonomous constituent countries within the Kingdom of Denmark.
+Greenland and the Faroe Islands are constituent countries within the Kingdom of Denmark.
 U.S. scholars can complete their individual research exchange visit in Greenland or the Faroe Islands, with support for grant administration provided by the Fulbright Commission in Denmark.

 - Do I have to complete my individual exchange all at once, or can I make multiple visits?

-Yes, you can propose to split your individual exchange visit into multiple trips, but you must spend a minimum of 6 weeks on at least one of your visits.
+Yes, you can propose to split your individual exchange visit into multiple trips, but you must spend a minimum of 6 consecutive weeks on at least one of your visits.
 Your project statement should include a clear and compelling reason why the project needs to be completed over multiple visits.

 - I’m a federal or state government employee.
 Can I apply?

 Yes, employees of federal and state government agencies are eligible to apply.